Projects

 Mass media plays a central role in framing political discourse surrounding health issues.
 On one hand, media frames can shape public attitudes towards the issue.
 For example, framing masking against COVID-19 as an altruistic endeavor to protect others may garner support, whereas framing it as an intrusion of personal liberty may garner opposition towards mask mandates.
 On the other hand, media frames are shaped by prior perceptions of related issues, and can be ideologically motivated.
 Crucially, when media coverage of health issues are politicized, i.e., driven by partisan interests as opposed to scientific facts, individuals increasingly rely on political elites for information, thus undermining public health efforts.

 In 2022, the United States was struck with an epidemic of Mpox, a disease that was endemic to western and central Africa prior to this outbreak.
 This epidemic disproportionately affected Sexual and Gender Minorities (SGMs) of color, thus marking a discourse with starkly politicized frames at the intersections of issues concerning queerness, race, health, global relations and partisan politics.
-In this study, we developed a mixed-methods pipeline to characterize and measure politicization in the news coverage of the Mpox epidemic of 2022.
-The pipeline harnesses the context-richness generated from a qualitative codebook approach (adapted from the applied thematic analysis framework by Guest 2012) along with the scalability obtained from a supervised language model (DeBERTa).
-We ask: To what extent did Mpox get politicized?
-How do we detect and measure politicized frames?
-What were the characteristic frames and dynamics of this process?
-And why did the discourse get politicized?
+Through a frame analysis on the news coverage, we reveal various competing problem definitions, causal interpretations, moral evaluations and treatment recommendations made with respect to the epidemic.

-A Network analysis of Intermedia Agenda-setting in the News discourse about the Mpox epidemic
+A Network analysis of Intermedia Frame-building in the News discourse about the Mpox epidemic

 Collaborators: Samuel Scarpino, Brooke Foucault Welles.